hongminhcbg/gcp-ace/iam.md

-IAM:

-    Member: Who?
+# IAM

+  - IAM = "Who can do WHAT on WHICH resources?"
+  - Member, identity, email, sa: Who?
-    Roles: Set of permissions
+  - Roles:  Set of permissions => WHAT
-    Permissions: what action (list, get, delete)? what resources (app.log)?
+  - Permissions: what action (list, get, delete)? what resources (app.log)? => WHAT
-    Policy: assign roles to members or group
+  - Policy: assign roles to members or group
+  - Compute engine, app engine, pub/sub ... => WHICH

 cmd: